guntastan/guntastan/README.md

 - infrastructure-facing components consumed by multiple engineering teams

-production systems are primarily built using java within the spring ecosystem. i also actively work with c++ for systems-oriented and performance-critical development (primarily through personal projects).
+production systems are primarily built using java within the spring ecosystem. i also actively work with c++ for systems-oriented and performance-critical development (primarily through personal projects.

 ---